When it comes to picking CCW insurance, the options can be a little overwhelming.

 If you like options and some flexibility, Right to Bear presents a decent option for those looking to be insured.

-Offering a single budget-friendly tier — only $11 a month or $125 a year — Right to Bear makes a CCW self-protection plan achievable.
+Offering a single budget-friendly tier at only $17 a month or $185 a year, Right to Bear makes a CCW self-protection plan achievable.

 They’ve also upgraded their plan to be unlimited for both civil and criminal court.
 And if you’re found guilty in criminal court…they won’t claw back the amount.

-Plus they’ve got some other great features like online training, psychological support, expert witness coverage, and industry discounts.
+They also have some other great features, such as online training, psychological support, expert witness coverage, and industry discounts.

 And something that I just found out and isn’t on their Features list (but is on their Education tab)…is that they’ll replace your gun if it is taken after a self-defense incident.